jamielob/encode-boilerplate/packages/tab-view/README.md

 If you're looking to also replicate the popular UI of keeping a separate "view" per tab, check out the `jamielob:tab-history` package.

+##Remembering scroll position

+Each of the tabs will automatically remember state and scroll position as they are not removed from memory, but simply hidden from view.
+This is great because your "heaviest" content is usually contained at the base level of the tabs.

+If you're looking to also remember scroll position on other pages, check out the `jamielob:scroll-history` package.

 > Created by Jamie Loberman in conjunction with Encode.fi